MECH ENG 4104 - Advanced Topics in Fluid Mechanics

 North Terrace Campus - Semester 1 - 2021

 General Course Information

-Course Code MECH ENG 4104 Course Advanced Topics in Fluid Mechanics Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours lectures/tutorials and 3 hours laboratories per week Available for Study Abroad and Exchange Y Incompatible MECH ENG 4140 Assumed Knowledge MECH ENG 1007, MECH ENG 2021, MECH ENG 3101, 6 units of Level II Applied Mathematics courses Course Description This course builds on the concepts learned in core Mechanical Engineering courses and extends these to provide practical interpretive and predictive methods.
+Course Code MECH ENG 4104 Course Advanced Topics in Fluid Mechanics Coordinating Unit School of Mechanical Engineering Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours lectures/tutorials and 3 hours laboratories per week Available for Study Abroad and Exchange Y Incompatible MECH ENG 4140 Assumed Knowledge MECH ENG 1007, MECH ENG 2021, MECH ENG 3101, 6 units of Level II Applied Mathematics courses Course Description This course builds on the concepts learned in core thermofluid courses and extends these to provide practical interpretive and predictive methods.
 The syllabus begins with a practical and theoretical overview of modern flow measurement techniques, turbulence theory and potential flow theory, followed by methods used to interpret velocity and flow data such as flow topology.
-These are then applied to the fundamental flow cases such as free shear flows.
-Specific applications of these flow cases are then given through the study of internal flow systems and external flows around air, ground and sea-going vehicles.
-These include wind tunnels, race cars, high-performance yachts, swimmers, sports balls, birds and fish.
+These are applied to fundamental flow cases such as free shear flow then specific applications of these flow cases are given through the study of internal flow systems and external flows around air, ground and sea-going vehicles.
+These include wind tunnels, race cars, high-performance yachts, swimmers, sports balls, cars, birds and fish.

 Course Coordinator: Associate Professor Richard Kelso

 The full timetable of all activities for this course can be accessed from Course Planner.